 An introduction to birding, why it is so fascinating to so many, how to learn more about it.

-A walk down parts of the Bay Trail, focusing on the birds that one would see in the Berkeley / Albany / Richmond area.
-This talk can be adjusted for other parts of the trail, with lead time.
+A walk down parts of the Bay Trail, focusing on birds that one would see in the Berkeley / Albany / Richmond or Hayward Shoreline area.
+Can be adjusted for other parts of the trail, with lead time.

-The amazing phenomenon of shorebird migration, how and why it happens, with an emphasis on the special importance of the Bay Area for migrating shorebirds
+The amazing phenomenon of shorebird migration, how and why it happens, with emphasis on the special importance of the Bay for migrating shorebirds

 Bob Lewis was trained as a chemist, and worked for Chevron in Richmond and Europe for 33 years.
-He has taught birding classes for 18 years, and has been an addicted birder, photographer and traveler for almost ever.
-He has seen 4000 of the world's 10,000 bird species, and hopes to see many more!
+He has taught birding classes for 23 years, and has been an addicted birder, photographer and traveler for almost ever.
+He has seen 4900 of the world's 10,000 bird species, and hopes to see many more!
+Bob received ABA's Chandler Robbins Award for Education and Conservation in 2016.

 Bob enjoys presenting bird-related subjects to groups.
 To schedule a presentation, contact Bob.